The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following formats:

 If you would like to participate in a studio, we will help assemble a multidisciplinary team (approximately 4-6 experts) and set up one, 60 minute session.
 Depending on your request (aims page review, mock review or brainstorming) you will be asked to provide written information for review (see below).
 Please note that we can set up remote meetings through video conferencing, if necessary.

-The goal of the Research Studios is to support the professional development of faculty who are assistant or associate professors.
+The goal of the Research Studios is to support the professional development of faculty who are assistant or associate professors; however, are available to all faculty including professors.
 With suggestions from the trainee, relevant experts are identified to provide feedback on strengths, weaknesses, challenges and opportunities of the trainee’s research.
 Such consultation will not only advance the research and scholarship agendas of these faculty, it will also help expand their professional networks.
 The studios provide a chance to bring a more senior scholar or scholars from local and outside universities to participate in this opportunity.
 A key objective of the studio is to offer this support at a critical time in the faculty member’s career.

 - Faculty from participating institutions, including professors, assistant professors, associate professors, and instructors.